Azure/azure-sdk-tools/tools/codeowners-utils/METADATA.md

 ```

-- If a `ServiceLabel` is part of a block that ends in a source path/owner line, the ServiceOwners will be the inferred to be the same as the source owners. _This is time that a moniker will have inferred data._
+- If a `ServiceLabel` is part of a block that ends in a source path/owner line, the ServiceOwners will be the inferred to be the same as the source owners.
+A ServiceLabel ending in a source path/owners block cannot have a ServiceOwners entry because the entire reason it's part of that block is because the service owners and source owners are the same. _This is only time that a moniker not explicitly in the block will have inferred data._

 ```text